morgwai/servlet-scopes/README.md

-# Servlet and Websocket Guice Context Scopes
+# Servlet and Websocket Guice Scopes

 Servlet and websocket Guice scopes, that are automatically transferred when dispatching work to other threads.<br/>
 <br/>